Nonlocality without entanglement in exclusion of quantum states: Preliminaries

-If any subset of a set of states is distinguishable, then the set must be antidistinguishable.
-The distinguishing measurement is the optimum measurement in this case.
-The POVM operators $\{M_k\}_{k=1}^d$ makes the optimum measurement and other $(n-d)$ operators are null operators.
+From these two examples, we can make an interesting observation. \begin{obs} If any subset of a set of states is antidistinguishable, then the set must be antidistinguishable. \end{obs} The antidistinguishing measurement of that subset is the optimum measurement in this case.
+The POVM operators $\{M_k\}_{k=1}^l$ makes the optimum measurement and other $(n-l)$ operators are null operators.

+Needless to say, if the subset is distinguishable, the whole set would be antidistinguishable.
+In this case, $l\leq d$, where $d$ is the dimension of the states.